software-development-course-2025/database-wk-8/README.md

 ## ⚙️ How to Run

 1. Open **MySQL Workbench** or your preferred SQL client
-2. Execute the `answers.sql` script
+2. Execute the `clinicDB.sql` script
 3. The script will:
    - Create the `clinicDB` database
    - Create all required tables